berrak/MyMacros/README.md

 - sensor
 - signal-io
 - timing
+- audio

 ## Add a symbolic link (manually) in the device tree to the code directory

-Change the folder to one of the development boards and its main directory and create the link to the familiar `basicBlink.ino`.
+To get a basic understanding of this working procedure, following along below will clarify the idea.
+Later we will replace this with a command script.
+But, first, change the folder to one of the development boards and its directory and create the link to the familiar `basicBlink.ino`.
 ```
 $ cd ~/Arduino/STM32G0
 $ mkdir basicBlink